Welcome to East Aurora School District 131!

 - Come to understand other perspectives and cultures.

 There are nearly 15,000 students and approximately 1,400 staff members in East Aurora School District 131.
-Students learn in two early childhood centers,12 elementary schools, three middle schools, East Aurora High School and a magnet academy that serves third through eighth grades.
+Students learn in two early childhood centers,13 elementary schools, three middle schools, East Aurora High School and a magnet academy that serves third through eighth grades.
 All schools are in the city of limits of Aurora, Illinois.
-The East Aurora School District 131 Board of Education approved the construction of a new full-day kindergarten center, scheduled to open in the 2013-2014 school year.

 The District reaches the county line between DuPage and Kane counties to the east, the county line between Kendall and Kane counties in the south, the Fox River on the west and Interstate 88 to the north.